 In most HS classes, students will have the option to use technology when appropriate.
 The preference of some students to use laptops for note-taking and other routine uses will be respected, but there will be times when faculty will ask all students to comply with a “lids down” or “no laptops for this next activity” request.
 It is also a goal that all faculty will incorporate the TILM (Technology, Information Literacy and Media) standards when creating or revising curricular units.

 How often should students use laptops in our classes?
 Is there a minimum requirement?

 The frequency and amount of laptop use in HS classes will fluctuate according to different project work and assignments.
 There is no minimal requirement, but there is an expectation that all students who prefer to take notes and organize their work using laptops will be allowed to do so (with the exception of in-class writing or other activities that will require handwriting or other paper-based work) and faculty always consider the best ways to provide instruction, whether digital or analog.
 It is a goal to allow routine and basic uses throughout the day, and work toward deliberate and thoughtful integration to increasing achieve the TILM standards.

 How are students held accountable for responsible use of their laptops?

-All HS students (and faculty) are expected to be knowledgeable of and agree to the ASL Digital Citizenship agreement and its tenants concerning safe, ethical and respectful uses of technology.
-The ASL Acceptable Use Agreement also applies to all technology use on campus.
+All HS students are expected to be knowledgeable of and agree to the HS responsible use agreement concerning safe, ethical and respectful uses of technology.